OnePlus 9 and OnePlus 9 Pro revealed - here's what we know

 The OnePlus 9 Pro will feature a 3.3x telephoto zoom lens, and a 16MP front-facing camera which the company says is capable of more natural face shots than you would expect from a sensor of this type.
 It'll also come with a dedicated Hasselblad Pro mode, allowing users to customise exposure, white balance and much more.

-OnePlus has confirmed the 9 Pro can record in up to 8K at 30 frames per second.
+OnePlus has confirmed the 9 Pro can record in up to 8K at 30fps.
 It can also shoot at 4K in 120fps so you'll be able to record better slow-mo than most other smartphones.

 In terms of design, the device will sport a glass rear, a slightly curved screen, an aluminium frame and a punch-hole camera in the top left of the phone's screen, all of which we were expecting.
 Color-wise, OnePlus has confirmed the phone will ship in either Morning Mist, Pine Green and Stellar Black.